Oriented coloring on recursively defined digraphs: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper we have considered vertex coloring on oriented graphs.
+In this paper, we have considered vertex coloring on oriented graphs.
 We were able to introduce linear time solutions for the oriented coloring problem, longest oriented path problem and isomorphism problem on oriented co-graphs.
-Our solutions are based on computations along a canonical di-co-tree for the given input co-graphs.
-Furthermore, it turns out that within oriented co-graphs, the oriented chromatic number is equal to the length of a longest oriented path plus one, which is a quite interesting result, as within undirected co-graphs even for bipartite graphs the path length can not be bounded by the chromatic number.
+Our solutions are based on computations along a (canonical) di-co-tree for the given input co-graphs.
+Furthermore, it turns out that within oriented co-graphs, the oriented chromatic number is equal to the length of a longest oriented path plus one.
+This is a quite interesting result, as within undirected co-graphs even for bipartite graphs the path length can not be bounded by the chromatic number.

-Further on oriented co-graphs an independent set of largest size can be computed in the same way as known for undirected co-graphs \cite{CLS81}, as well as a tournament subdigraph of largest size and also a partition of the vertex set into a minimum number of tournaments can be computed by applying the method for independent set or oriented coloring problem on the reverse input graph.
+Further, on oriented co-graphs an independent set of largest size can be computed in the same way as known for undirected co-graphs \cite{CLS81}.
+Additionally, a tournament subdigraph of largest size and a partition of the vertex set into a minimum number of tournaments can be computed by applying the method for independent set or oriented coloring problem on the reverse input graph.

+Our result concerning the vertex coloring on oriented co-graphs use a dynamic programming along a di-co-tree for the given input co-graph.
+A similar result can be shown by using the fact that oriented co-graphs are transitive and thus do not contain the digraph \mbox{$\bullet \rightarrow \bullet \rightarrow\bullet\leftarrow \bullet$} as an induced subdigraph.
+Using a characterization of Chv\'{a}tal \cite{Chv84,Maf03}, we know that oriented co-graphs are perfectly orderable graphs and therefore any greedy coloring from a topological ordering will be optimal in both, oriented and non-oriented sense.

-It remains to consider the existence of an FPT-algorithm for $\OCN$ w.r.t.\ the parameter directed tree-width given in \cite{JRST01}.
-Since the directed tree-width of a digraph is always less or equal the undirected tree-width of the corresponding underlying undirected graph \cite{JRST01} the FPT-algorithm of Ganian \cite{Gan09} (see also Section \ref{sec-intro}) does not imply such a result.
+The given dynamic programming solutions provide a useful basis for exploring the complexity of $\OCN$ related to width parameters.
+It remains to consider the existence of an FPT-algorithm for $\OCN$ w.r.t.\ the parameter directed tree-width as given in \cite{JRST01}.
+Since the directed tree-width of a digraph is always less or equal the undirected tree-width of the corresponding underlying undirected graph \cite{JRST01}, the FPT-algorithm of Ganian \cite{Gan09} (see also Section \ref{sec-intro}) does not imply such a result.